ziabice/wishlist_test/README.md

 ## The project

-My project is built using Laravel 7.x, MariaDB, Composer and PHP7.
+My project is built using Laravel 7.x, MariaDB 10.4, Composer and PHP7.4 (fpm), Nginx.

 ## Running the project